JayeshKakkad-Rotoclear/Rotoclear-C-Pro-Docs/README.md

 ## Quick Start

-This documentation is built using [MkDocs](https://www.mkdocs.org/) with the [Material theme](https://squidfunk.github.io/mkdocs-material/).
+This documentation is built using a custom static site generator that converts Markdown files to HTML with navigation and styling.

 ### Local Development